 Waldo Society Chapter Officers

-The officers for July 2015 - June 2016 are listed below.
+The 2020 officers are listed below.
 Elections take place at the end of the Spring semester, so be sure to contact the current president if you are interested in becoming a Waldo Society Officer in the future.

 We always encourage our fellow doctoral students to get involved.
 Have an idea for a brown bag session?
 Want to assist with an upcoming event?
 Just want to chat about life with a fellow doctoral student?
 Please reach out to any of the Waldo Society Officers!
-If you have any questions about the Waldo Society, please feel free to contact any of us or check us out on Facebook.
+If you have any questions about the Waldo Society, please feel free to contact any of us.

 UNO Student Organizations